Welcome to the Homestead High School College and Career Center!

 This page contains general college and career planning information.
 It is only a small sampling of the information and resources available in the College and Career Center.
 Please take advantage of our extensive career/college library by visiting us!
 You may call to schedule an appointment or stop by and explore our resources.

 Click here to access: www.connection.naviance.com/homestead

-HHS Deadlines to Submit to the College and Career Center (CCC):
+HHS Deadlines for Requesting Letters/Transcripts to Private Colleges to the College & Career Center: